 As with a nursery, quality and safety should be your top priority when it comes to choosing furnishings for young children.
 There should not be any sharp edges, exposed electric sockets, and small detachable screws, locks or strings.
-Materials should be non-toxic and environmental friendly.
+Materials should be non-toxic and environmentally friendly.

 2. Ace For Space

 One great way to save space is to have under bed storage.
 This is not only great for storing your child’s toys, it also makes it super accessible as kids play with their toys on the floor 90% of the time.
 The wardrobe needs to accommodate your child’s growing stash of clothes, bags and books.
 Opt for full-length cupboards, drawers below the bed, bunk beds, and loft beds.
 These double up as furniture and storage spaces, which are great ways to save space in a small-sized bedroom.

 If you look at the colour wheel, each colour has its own complementary colour.
 When these colours are placed side by side, they create a strong contrast and reinforce each other.
 If you are looking to use more than one colour for the room, you might want to match the main colour of the room with its corresponding complementary colour.